 Can I qualify for life insurance after I’ve been diagnosed with Cushing’s Syndrome or Hypercortisolism?

-Yes, individuals who have been diagnosed with Cushing’s Syndrome or Hypercortisolism can and often will be able to qualify for a traditional term or whole life insurance policies.
-In fact, they may even be able to qualify for no medical exam life insurance policy at a Preferred rate!
+Yes, individuals who have been diagnosed with Cushing’s Syndrome or Hypercortisolism can and often will be able to qualify for a traditional term or whole life insurance policy.
+In fact, they may even be eligible for no medical exam life insurance policy at a Preferred rate!

 The only problem is…

-There are a variety of different reasons “why” someone might develop Cushing’s Disease, each of which can and may have a different effect on the overall outcome of one’s life insurance application.
-This is why most (if not all) of the best life insurance companies are going to want to ask you a series of medical questions about your Hypercortisolism so that they can get a better idea about what kind of “risk” you will pose to them should they decide to approve your life insurance application.
+There are various reasons “why” someone might develop Cushing’s Disease, each of which can and may have a different effect on the overall outcome of one’s life insurance application.
+This is why most (if not all) of the best life insurance companies will want to ask you a series of medical questions about your Hypercortisolism so that they can get a better idea about what kind of “risk” you will pose to them should they decide to approve your life insurance application.

 Why do life insurance companies care if I’ve been diagnosed with Cushing’s Syndrome or Hypercortisolism?

-An individual has either been prescribed too much cortisol to help treat some other type of pre-existing medical condition or because they suffer from a tumor (within the adrenal gland or the pituitary gland) which is causing their own body to produce too much cortisol.
+An individual has either been prescribed too much cortisol to help treat some other type of pre-existing medical condition, or is it because they suffer from a tumor (within the adrenal gland or the pituitary gland) that is causing their own body to produce too much cortisol?

 In either case…

-The only treatment options one has to treat this condition is to either surgically remove the tumor causing the overproduction of cortisol or cease the use of cortisol to treat any other underlying pre-existing medical condition which warranted its original use, to begin with.
+The only treatment options one has to treat this condition are to either surgically remove the tumor causing the overproduction of cortisol or cease the use of cortisol to treat any other underlying pre-existing medical condition that warranted its original use, to begin with.

 And here lies…

-Our dilemma because if one is suffering from an ACTH producing tumor that causes the overproduction of cortisol and is able to successfully remove it without any further complications, chances are most life insurance companies aren’t really going to worry about the fact that you have been diagnosed with Cushing’s Syndrome.
+Our dilemma is that if one is suffering from an ACTH-producing tumor that causes the overproduction of cortisol and can successfully remove it without any further complications, chances are most life insurance companies aren’t going to worry about the fact that you have been diagnosed with Cushing’s Syndrome.

-If your Cushing’s Syndrome has been caused as a result of some other underlying pre-existing medical condition, chances are the condition that has warranted your Cortisol prescription will become the primary concern for the life insurance company and not the fact that you are currently suffering from Hypercortisolism.
+However, suppose your Cushing’s Syndrome has been caused as a result of some other underlying pre-existing medical condition.
+In that case, chances are the condition that has warranted your Cortisol prescription will become the primary concern for the life insurance company, not that you are currently suffering from Hypercortisolism.

 What kind of information will the insurance companies ask me or be interested in?